 - Some drinking water sources, such as well water that has been affected by industrial or wastewater discharges.
 This could include discharges from some oil and gas operations.

 - Air and dust near certain industrial facilities that can release thallium, such as cement plants and steel manufacturers.

-- Cigarette and other tobacco smoke, at very low levels.
+- Cigarette and other tobacco smoke.

 Possible health concerns of thallium